What is a content creator exactly?

 This content is published in print or digital media.

-To succeed online, you must create content that delights your target audience.
+To succeed online, you must create engaging content that delights your target audience.

 4 Types Of Content Creators